Anatomical terminology: Word formation

-When describing the position of anatomical structures, structures may be described according to the anatomical landmark they are near.
-These landmarks may include structures, such as the umbilicus or sternum, or anatomical lines, such as the midclavicular line from the centre of the clavicle.
-The cephalon or cephalic region refers to the head.
-This area is further differentiated into the cranium (skull), facies (face), frons (forehead), oculus (eye area), auris (ear), bucca (cheek), nasus (nose), os (mouth), and mentum (chin).
-The neck area is called the cervix or cervical region.
-Examples of structures named according to this include the frontalis muscle, submental lymph nodes, buccal membrane and orbicularis oculi muscle.
+Anatomical structures are often described in relation to landmarks, such as the umbilicus, sternum, or anatomical lines like the midclavicular line (from the center of the clavicle).
+The term cephalon or cephalic region refers to the head, which is further divided into the cranium (skull), facies (face), frons (forehead), oculus (eye area), auris (ear), bucca (cheek), nasus (nose), os (mouth), and mentum (chin).
+The neck is known as the cervix or cervical region.
+Examples of structures named for these areas include the frontalis muscle, submental lymph nodes, buccal membrane and orbicularis oculi muscle.

-Sometimes, unique terminology is used to reduce confusion in different parts of the body.
-For example, different terms are used when it comes to the skull in compliance with its embryonic origin and its tilted position compared to in other animals.
-Here, rostral refers to proximity to the front of the nose, and is particularly used when describing the skull.
-Similarly, different terminology is often used in the arms, in part to reduce ambiguity as to what the "front", "back", "inner" and "outer" surfaces are.
-For this reason, the terms below are used:
+To reduce confusion, some terms are used specifically for certain body regions.
+For instance, in the skull rostral refers to proximity to the front of the nose and is primarily used when describing the skull's position, especially in comparison to other animals.
+Similarly, in the arms, different terms help clarify the "front", "back", "inner" and "outer" surfaces.
+For example: